chloeekk/chloeekk.github.io/posts/how-to-analyze-a-stock/index.md

 * **Purpose:** It is the "engine" of a company’s growth.
 Since all profits originate from sales, strong sales growth usually indicates the company is gaining market share through innovative products or strong brand power.
 It is the first indicator to determine whether a company has a **competitive advantage**.

 **How to Understand It**
 * Imagine a popularity contest.
-If a company’s sales growth significantly exceeds its peers (e.g., Tesla vs. Ford as mentioned in the video), it shows customers are “voting with their feet” and switching to the company’s products.
+If a company’s sales growth significantly exceeds its peers, it shows customers are “voting with their feet” and switching to the company’s products.
 * **Combine short-term and long-term:** Usually analyze both 1-year growth (recent momentum) and 3-year growth (sustained strength).
   If 3-year growth is fast but 1-year growth suddenly slows, it may signal a potential trend reversal.
 * **Meaning of high growth:** High growth rates (e.g., >20%) often correspond to growth stocks, and the market is willing to assign higher valuations.